coleygroup/molpal/README.md

 Before running MolPAL, be sure to first activate the environment: `conda activate molpal`

 ## Object Model
 MolPAL is a software for batched, Bayesian optimization in a virtual screening environment.
-At the core of this software is the `molpal` library, which implements defines several classes that implement various elements of the optimization routine.
+At the core of this software is the `molpal` library, which implements several classes that handle specific elements of the optimization routine.

 __Explorer__: An [`Explorer`](molpal/explorer.py) is the abstraction of the optimization routine.
 It ties together the `MoleculePool`, `Acquirer`, `Encoder`, `Model`, and `Objective`, which each handle (roughly) a single step of a Bayesian optimization loop, into a full optimization procedure.
 Its main functionality is defined by the `run()` method, which performs the optimization until a stopping condition is met, but it also defines other convenience functions that make it amenable to running a single iteration of the optimization loop and interrogating its current state if optimization is desired to be run interactively.

-__MoleculePool__: A [`MoleculePool`](molpal/pools/base.py) defines the virtual library (i.e., domain of inputs)
+__MoleculePool__: A [`MoleculePool`](molpal/pools/base.py) defines the virtual library (i.e., domain of inputs) and caches precomputed feature representations, if feasible.

 __Acquirer__: An [`Acquirer`](molpal/acquirer/acquirer.py) handles acquisition of unlabeled inputs from the MoleculePool according to its `metric` and the prior distribution over the data.
 The [`metric`](molpal/acquirer/metrics.py) is a function that takes an input array of predictions and returns an array of equal dimension containing acquisition utilities.